Stenotic Nares in Bulldogs and French Bulldogs

 Many bulldogs and French bulldogs with stenotic nares exhibit apnea and stertor (snorting) while asleep.

-Stenotic Nares is common in English bulldog puppies and VERY common in French bulldogs puppies.
+Pinched nose is COMMON in English bulldog puppies and VERY COMMON in French bulldogs puppies.

-Stenotic Nares in Bulldogs and French Bulldogs POTENTIAL HARMFUL OUTCOME:
+Stenotic Nares in Bulldogs and French Bulldogs POTENTIAL OUTCOME:

 - INCREASED RESPIRATORY EFFORT